experiencor/test-repo/README.md

 `python train.py -c config.json`

-By the end of this process, the code will produce the best model.
-Training stops when the loss on the validation stops being improved in 3 consecutive epoches.
+By the end of this process, the code will write the weights of the best model to file best_weights.h5.
+The training process stops when the loss on the validation set is not improved in 3 consecutive epoches.

 ## Perform detection using trained weights on an image by running
 `python predict.py -c config.json -w /path/to/best_weights.h5 -i /path/to/image`